nutthtu/nutthtu.github.io/pages/joinus.md

 2. Applications of data science, statistics or ML in materials research
 3. Alloy design framework

-Please send your CV to Nutth.tuchinda@njit.edu and briefly describe your interests.
+Please send your CV to nutth.tuchinda@njit.edu and briefly describe your interests.

 ## Graduate
 -----